lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 $ clang -O2 -arch arm64e test.cpp -S -o - | c++filt
 ~~~

-The generated code for the `test()` function is the following.
-The stack protection is the same, except that it uses the PAC key IB instead of IA, which does not make any difference in terms of security.
+The generated code for the `test()` function is shown below.
+The stack protection is the same as on Linux, except that it uses the PAC key IB instead of IA, which does not make any difference in terms of security.
+However, unlike the Linux code, we can also see how the C++ vtable is protected.

 In practice, we will see that 3 different PAC keys are used on macOS for 3 different types of protection.
 On Linux, only the last protection is used.